You are here

 Operations Manual - Part 3

-Rule making within the University of Michigan is divided three ways: (i) the Bylaws of the Board of Regents; (ii) rules initiated by University authorities that become effective only upon approval by the Board of Regents (Regents Policies); and (iii) rules adopted by subordinate University authorities, under delegated legislative powers, that become effective as provided by such subordinate authorities.
-Human Research Protection Program (HRPP) policies fall within the third class of rule making.
-In Standard Practice Guide (SPG) 303.05, the University has delegated to the Vice President for Research (VPR) general executive responsibility for the research programs of the University and, in that role, the responsibility for implementing the HRPP, including the legislative powers to adopt and enforce HRPP policy and procedures.
+Rulemaking within the University of Michigan is divided three ways: (i) the Bylaws of the Board of Regents; (ii) rules initiated by University authorities that become effective only upon approval by the Board of Regents (Regents Policies); and (iii) rules adopted by subordinate University authorities, under delegated legislative powers, that become effective as provided by such subordinate authorities.
+Human Research Protection Program (HRPP) policies fall within the third class of rulemaking.
+In Standard Practice Guide (SPG) 303.05, the University has delegated to the Vice President for Research (VPR) general executive responsibility for the research programs of the University, including serving as the Institutional Official (IO) to establish and enforce HRPP policy and procedures.

 At least once every five years, typically in conjunction with the Association for the Accreditation of Human Research Protection Programs (AAHRPP) re-accreditation cycle, UMOR initiates a comprehensive review of the OM.
 Revisions may be made at any time, however, as required by changes in law, ethical standards, institutional policy, quality assurance activities or other considerations.
-Non-substantive revisions (e.g., to correct typographical errors, update links or incorporate summaries of new or revised laws or regulations governing the HRPP) may be made upon approval of the Deputy Institutional Official (DIO) with notice to the VPR.
+Non-substantive revisions (e.g., to correct typographical errors, update links or incorporate summaries of new or revised laws or regulations governing the HRPP) may be made upon approval of the IRB Council and communicated to the IO and Deputy Institutional Official (DIO) by the HRPP Director.

 Each Institutional Review Board (IRB) designated by the University to review and monitor human research under the University’s Federalwide Assurance (FWA) must adopt standard operating policies and procedures (SOPs) and may issue additional guidance as necessary to ensure appropriate review and oversight of University research and to facilitate compliance by investigators and research staff with applicable laws and regulations and with University policy, including IRB requirements.